 Admission to our licensed assisted living is granted through the Developmental Disabilities Administration Core Waiver program.
 We are regulated by the Department of Social and Health Services (DSHS) Residential Care Services (RCS) program and the Developmental Disabilities Administration (DDA).
 Our all volunteer board of directors is charged with the oversight of the home.
 Greenwood Home is audited by an independent Certified Accounting Firm annually to assure compliance with City, County and Federal standards.

 Each of our 11 private rooms has a beautiful view of the surrounding grounds and the represents the individuality and personality of the clients we serve.
-Common areas include a community kitchen, living room, dining room, sitting area and two sunrooms.
+Common areas include vaulted ceilings, a community kitchen, living room, dining room, sitting area and two sunrooms.
+Our home is air conditioned and accessible for clients who use wheelchairs and even clients who need a mechanical lift!
 A fenced courtyard is ideal for backyard barbecues, swinging on our swing set and annual picnics.
 Located in the greenwood neighborhood, clients have access to the best parts of Seattle including Carkeek Park, the Ballard and Crown hill neighborhoods and North Seattle.
 While this is a private residence, we do welcome visitors who are interested in the Mission to make an appointment for a tour of our beautiful home.